 AAA’s testing of gas that meets the Top Tier standards and those that did not found that non-Top Tier brands caused 19 times more engine deposits after only 4,000 miles of driving.

 Gas that meets the Top Tier standards apply to all grades of gasoline sold at that particular station, whether it is regular or premium, so there is no need to buy the more expensive premium fuel if your car recommends regular.
 However, at some stations such as Shell, which advertises premium with V-Power NiTRO+, premium grade gas may have even higher levels of detergent additives.

 Since about 75% of drivers choose a gas station based on location or price, finding a gas station that sells Top Tier gas could mean changing your regular habits.
 Luckily, more and more stations are meeting the higher standards, so it’s not that much harder to get the good stuff.

 Top Tier Gas Brands

-As of July 2020, the Top Tier licensed retail brands are:
+As of March 2021, the Top Tier licensed retail brands in the US, Canada, and Puerto Rico are:

 |Co-op||Costco Wholesale||CountryMark||CountryMark PLUS|

-I usually buy my gas at Costco or QuikTrip, both of which usually has some of the lowest prices among stations in the area anyways.
+I usually buy my gas at Costco or QuikTrip, both of which usually have some of the lowest prices among stations in the area anyways.